MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/train/custom-classifier.md

 https://{endpoint}/documentintelligence/documentClassifiers/{classifier}:analyze?api-version=2024-02-29-preview
 ```

-The `v4.0 2024-11-30 (GA)` API, enable you to specify pages to analyze from the input document using the `pages` query parameter in the request.
+The `v4.0 2024-11-30 (GA)` API enables you to specify pages to analyze from the input document using the `pages` query parameter in the request.

 :::moniker-end